GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Further Details on Problem Setup

 \begin{Prop} Consider a family of Gaussian mechanisms $\left\{\M_\kappa: \D_\kappa \to \R^{d_\kappa}\right\}_{\kappa\in \N}$ with sensitivities $\left\{\Delta_\kappa\right\}_{\kappa\in \N}$ and variances $\left\{\sigma_\kappa^2I_{d_\kappa}\right\}_{\kappa\in \N}$.
 With $\delta(\kappa)=2^{-\kappa}$, $\left\{\M_\kappa\right\}_{\kappa\in \N}$ is $\left(\epsilon, \sf{negl}\right)$-DP, where $\epsilon(\kappa)\in \frac{\Delta_\kappa^2}{2\sigma_\kappa^2} + \frac{\Delta_\kappa}{\sigma_\kappa}\bigTheta{\sqrt{\kappa}}$. \end{Prop}

-To the regular attacker who does not know the value of the sampled $\mathbf{w}$, GPM satisfies $\epsilon$-IND-CDP with the same $\epsilon$ as Proposition~\ref{prop-app:gm-dp-negl}.
-That is, GPM and GM achieve the same level of privacy guarantee against the regular attacker, as the regular attacker does not have any non-negligible advantage in computing extra information from GPM's output than from GM's output.
+To the RPA who does not know the value of the sampled $\mathbf{w}$, GPM satisfies $\epsilon$-IND-CDP with the same $\epsilon$ as Proposition~\ref{prop-app:gm-dp-negl}.
+That is, GPM and GM achieve the same level of privacy guarantee against the RPA, as the RPA does not have any non-negligible advantage in computing extra information from GPM's output compared to GM's output.

 \begin{Lem} Given a family of queries $\left\{q_d: \D_d \to \R^d\right\}_{d\in \N}$ with sensitivities $\left\{\Delta_d\right\}_{d\in \N}$, consider the corresponding family of GPMs $\left\{\mathcal{M}_{\sigma_d, \mathbf{w}_d, \beta(d), \gamma(d)}: \D_d \to \R^d\right\}_{d\in \N}$.
 If $2\sqrt{d}\leq \gamma(d) \leq d^{O(1)}$ and $\beta(d)= d^{-O(1)}$, then $\left\{\mathcal{M}_{\sigma_d, \mathbf{w}_d, \beta(d), \gamma(d)}\right\}_{d\in \N}$ is $\epsilon$-IND-CDP with $\epsilon(d)\in \frac{\Delta_d^2}{2\sigma_d^2} + \frac{\Delta_d}{\sigma_d}\bigTheta{\sqrt{d}}$, under the assumption that $\mathbf{SIVP}\notin \sf{BQP}$ or $\mathbf{GapSVP}\notin \sf{BQP}$ \cite{clwe,DBLP:conf/focs/GoldwasserKVZ22}, for uniformly randomly sampled $\mathbf{w}_d\sample \mathbb{S}^{d-1}$. \end{Lem}